-Telehealth training – do you need it?
-While telehealth has gained popularity for the past decade, the pandemic hastened the arrival of online platforms as a popular way to provide psychotherapeutic telehealth services.
+Telehealth training is a valuable tool for many types of therapists, whether they practice speech, occupational, physical or mental health therapy.
+While telehealth has gained popularity in the past decade, the pandemic hastened the arrival of online platforms as a popular way to provide telemental health as well as speech, occupational and physical therapy services.

 Performing therapy online (teletherapy) has some advantages over traditional in-person therapy such as convenience, accessibility, and appeal for people with difficulties being in an office environment.

 While the advantages are substantial, it is not the same as in-person therapy.
-Working online involves certain considerations that are different from traditional counseling which is where teletherapy training may be helpful.
+Offering telemental health services involves certain considerations that are different from traditional counseling which is where teletherapy training may be helpful.

-As a therapist, it may be tempting to choose a general use video conferencing platform and conduct therapy online as you would with a client in person.
+As a therapist, it may be tempting to choose a general use videoconferencing platform and conduct therapy online as you would with a client in person.
 In fact, many therapists went this route because of COVID-19 social distancing requirements.
-But, as any therapist who has done both can tell you, there are numerous elements of teletherapy that you may not have considered before you went online.
+But, as any therapist who has done both can tell you, there are numerous elements of telemental health that you may not have considered before you went online.

-The foremost consideration with teletherapy is the question of competence.
-Competence is an ethical obligation for all therapists but competence as a therapist may not translate to competence as a teletherapist.
+The foremost consideration with telemental health is the question of competence.
+Competence is an ethical obligation for all therapists, but competence as a therapist may not translate to competence as a teletherapist.

 Besides basic competence, laws, ethics guidelines, and clinical skills need to be redetermined in an online world.
 For example, are you proficient enough with online technology to screen share relevant materials as you would present them during in-person therapy?
 Basic telehealth training prevents weeks of fumbling through mistakes and violations and leads to better patient outcomes.